n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 I will be doing esterfication of these today and blowing them down after, then they will be left under the fume hood, NOT in the rack.

 The 9 samples I am doing column purification and filtration today and then blowing them down.
+I am leaving these samples in the rack.